Sex segregation in Iran: Sport events

 Men are not allowed to see women's sport events and vice versa.
 Hosein Fekri, an official in sports affairs, in early years of Islamic revolution said: "We will create walls in any place women are doing sports in order to prevent men from watching even if it's a tennis yard".

 The 2006 movie Offside is about the prohibition of women from the male-played sport of association football.

 In 2019, after the death of Sahar Khodayari, Iranian authorities finally allowed select Iranian women to attend a football match in Iran's record 14–0 win against Cambodia for the first time since the Iranian Revolution.
 However, in March 2022, Iranian women were again banned from attending a World Cup qualifier.

 Handshakes between opposite sexes during sport events has resulted in conflicts in Iran.
-In 2023, an Iranian media objected Hassan Yazdani a famous wrestler for shaking hands with a non-Mahram at the game, the scene which was censored by national TV channels.
+In 2023, an Iranian media objected Hassan Yazdani a famous wrestler for shaking hands with a non-Mahram woman at the game, the scene which was censored by national TV channels.